Make Informed Decisions with Viking Therapeutics Inc. (VKTX) Stock Updates - News Heater

-The stock of Viking Therapeutics Inc. (VKTX) has seen a 6.84% increase in the past week, with a 2.74% gain in the past month, and a -40.02% decrease in the past quarter.
-The volatility ratio for the week is 4.86%, and the volatility levels for the past 30 days are at 4.85% for VKTX.
-The simple moving average for the past 20 days is 2.46% for VKTX’s stock, with a 5.62% simple moving average for the past 200 days.
+In the past week, VKTX stock has gone up by 8.75%, with a monthly gain of 6.05% and a quarterly plunge of -34.98%.
+The volatility ratio for the week is 6.07%, and the volatility levels for the last 30 days are 4.82% for Viking Therapeutics Inc. The simple moving average for the past 20 days is 10.27% for VKTX’s stock, with a 13.16% simple moving average for the past 200 days.

 Is It Worth Investing in Viking Therapeutics Inc. (NASDAQ: VKTX) Right Now?